 - The Last Man on Earth: By the time Louis joins the cast in season three, the group has gotten used to Phil/Tandy's peculiar logic.
 Louis grows exasperated not only at Phil's antics, but also by the others' blasé attitude towards them.

-- Mass Effect.
+- Mass Effect:

 - This happens on a galaxy-wide scale in regards to humanity entering Citadel Space.
-By the time the rest of the galaxy discovers humanity, a multi-species civilization had existed in its current form for millennia and and Hats had been distributed to everyone based on their species' traits relative to others. ("You're smart and beautiful".
+By the time the rest of the galaxy discovers humanity, a multi-species civilization had existed in its current form for millennia and Hats had been distributed to everyone based on their species' traits relative to others. ("You're smart and beautiful".
 "You're tough and uptight."
 "You're big and stupid."
 "You're weak and greedy.")
-This gave humans the advantage of looking at how each other species has faired with specific hats (at one point noting how Fantastic Racism has completely screwed over the quarians and krogan).
+This gave humans the advantage of looking at how each other species have fared with specific hats (at one point noting how Fantastic Racism has completely screwed over the quarians and krogan).
 Humans thus react extremely bitterly to being marginalized or compartmentalized in any way.
 This, however, makes members of other races assign "pseudo-hats" to humanity instead.